 It’s packaged in a large, single-serve, 80-count box; you never have to try and figure out how much of the coffee to use since that’s already done for you.
 And the extra-large package gives you enough servings (80) to satisfy the coffee needs of a large family or work colleagues.

-What we liked: The perfectly balanced flavors.
+What are its best features?
+The perfectly balanced flavors.
 The large package is perfect for heavy coffee users.

-What could be better: A whole bean variety where consumers could choose to buy either this pre-ground variety or the bean variety.
+What could be improved?
+A whole bean variety where consumers could choose to buy either this pre-ground variety or the bean variety.

 Things to Consider